Alexander Schmorell: Capture

-On 18 February 1943, Sophie and Hans Scholl went to the Ludwig Maximilian University to leave flyers out for the students to read.
+On 18 February 1943, Sophie and Hans Scholl went to the Ludwig-Maximilians-Universität München to leave flyers out for the students to read.
 They were seen by Jakob Schmid, a custodian at the university who was also a Gestapo informer.
 Schmid alerted the Gestapo, who took Hans and Sophie in custody.
 Alexander soon learned of their capture.
 He then went to Willi Graf's house with the intention of warning him that Hans and Sophie had been captured.
-Graf was not at home, so Schmorell left a coded message and went to one of his friend's houses.
+Graf was not at home, so Schmorell left a coded message and went to one of his friends' houses.
 His friend helped him to get fake papers and gave him food and extra clothing.
 Schmorell's original plan was to enter a prisoner of war camp for Russian POWs, but that plan fell through when his contact did not show up.
 Schmorell then attempted to escape to Switzerland.
 Fierce weather forced him back, and he returned to Munich on 24 February 1943.
 At around 10 PM, the air raid alarm sounded.
 When Schmorell attempted to enter the air raid shelter, he was recognized by a former girlfriend.
 The Gestapo were called, and Schmorell was arrested.
 He was captured by the Gestapo on 24 February 1943, the same day as Sophie, Hans and Christoph's funeral.
 During the time between his capture and his trial, Schmorell was interrogated multiple times.